-When testing the MIMO systems’ performance, the methods above are usually insufficient, since MIMO device performance testing is highly sensitive to different factors such as propagation environment, antenna design, antenna orientation and baseband algorithms.
-Traditionally MIMO systems have been tested by cabling and bypassing the antenna, which can greatly impact MIMO system’s performance results.
-This is why MIMO OTA testing is needed, since the cabling and antenna bypassing is not required in this test method.
+When testing the MIMO systems’ performance, the methods above are usually insufficient, since MIMO device performance testing is highly sensitive to different factors such as propagation environment, antenna design, antenna orientation, and baseband algorithms.
+Traditionally MIMO systems have been tested by cabling and bypassing the antenna, which can greatly impact the MIMO system’s performance results.
+This is why MIMO OTA testing is needed since the cabling and antenna bypassing is not required in this test method.

 TRP and TRS/TIS are good factors to consider, when evaluating the performance of SISO devices, but since MIMO systems’ performance is easily affected by various factors it needs to be evaluated in a different way.
 Most of the time, well performing and poorly performing MIMO systems are differentiated by examining the differences in data throughput measured under realistic radio environment conditions (such as city centers), created by channel emulators.

 Verkotan performs MIMO testing in an anechoic multi-antenna test system, which enables performance testing under realistic radio environment in a controlled laboratory setup.
 The principal components of the test system include the communication tester, channel emulator, test antennas and the anechoic chamber.